Miskin Manor

 Miskin Manor is a Victorian manor house built in 1864 in a Tudor style, situated in the village of Miskin in Rhondda Cynon Taf, south Wales.
 The estate was owned by the Williams family including Rhys Rhys-Williams for many years who were descended from the Welsh bard David Williams.
-Today, the manor is used as a hotel and venue for wedding receptions.
+Previously used as a hotel and venue for wedding receptions, it is now currently closed following a period of financial difficulties.
 It was once filmed for the Doctor Who series 5 finale The Big Bang.

 The manor is a Grade II listed building.
 The gardens and park attached to the house are designated Grade II on the Cadw/ICOMOS Register of Parks and Gardens of Special Historic Interest in Wales.